Last updated: December 16, 2025

 Charles & Martha Treat Farm

-Leashed pets are allowed on the trail.
+Leashed pets are allowed at this site.

 Charles Treat was a farmer and an engineer.
-He and his wife Martha purchased 220 acres including several buildings from John Tweddle (of the nearby Tweddle Farm) in 1912.
+He and his wife Martha, purchased 220 acres, including several buildings, from John Tweddle (of the nearby Tweddle Farm) in 1912.

 The farm is of historic and cultural importance and is also one of the most beautiful areas for spring wildflowers in Michigan.